bartificer/programming-by-stealth/docs/pbs55.md

 Another nice feature of display headings is that they have support for sub-headings using the `<small>` tag within the heading, perhaps combined with the `text-muted` utility class.

-We can experiment with this by adding the class display-1 to the top-level heading in our sandbox, and then using the utility classes `text-info`, `bg-light`, `w-25`, and `float-right`.
+We can experiment with this by adding the class `display-1` to the top-level heading in our sandbox, and then using the utility classes `text-info`, `bg-light`, `w-25`, and `float-right`.

 ### Lead Paragraphs

 It’s quite common to have one paragraph of text that needs to stand out from the others.
-You often see this used in news papers and on news sites where the first paragraph is emphasised by the use of larger type, or some other font-related differentiation.
+You often see this used in newspapers and on news sites where the first paragraph is emphasised by the use of larger type, or some other font-related differentiation.
 Bootstrap provides a class for this, `lead`.

 We can try this with the first paragraph in our playground: